-The Met Office Informatics Lab combines scientists, technologists, and designers to make environmental science and data useful.
-We build prototypes to try out new technologies and techniques to push the boundaries of science, technology and design.
+The Met Office Informatics Lab combines scientists, technologists and designers to make environmental science and data useful.
+We build prototypes with new technologies to push the boundaries of science, technology and design.
 In particular we utilise the aspects of design thinking, agile technology development and the scientific method to improve the user experience and utility of growing volumes and velocities of data.

 We achieve this through prototyping solutions, publishing insight and collaborating both within and outwith the Met Office.
 These include art schools, big tech, national laboratories and more.
 We explore the limits and utilisation of data science techniques, such as machine learning and scalable data platforms.

 Alberto is the Head of the Informatics Lab, a Professor at the University of Exeter Institute for Data Science and AI and a Fellow at the Alan Turing Institute.
 With a background in physics and over 20 years experience he leads the strategy of the group in areas covering R&D, Infrastructure Development and Capability Building.

 Niall is the Deputy Head of the Informatics Lab.
 He leads research and technical prototyping to find new ways to make use of earth science data.

 Sam is a Scientific Systems Manager with a focus on pull-through from Informatics Lab research into benefits for the wider Met Office.
 In particular, this is in the area of Data Science and Machine Learning.
 She has over 20 years experience as a scientific software engineer and has a PhD and post-doctoral research experience in biologically-inspired computing, encompassing Machine Learning and AI.
 Sam’s current research interests are in unsupervised ML techniques applied to Weather and Climate data.